And Wellbeing Service

 Tel: 01604 235709

-As well as providing appointments at all CLS offices specialist advisors also provide appointments at Campbell House, Greenview Surgery, Leicester Terrace Health Care Centre, Maple Access Practice, Abbey Medical Centre, Wellingborough and Isebrook Hospital, Wellingborough.
+As well as providing appointments in person at all CLS offices and also telephone appointments, specialist advisors normally also provide appointments at Campbell House, Greenview Surgery, Leicester Terrace Health Care Centre, Maple Access Practice, Abbey Medical Centre, Wellingborough and Isebrook Hospital, Wellingborough.

 People were provided with holistic Fuel Poverty advice